PdxCodeGuild/20171003-FullStack-Day/4 - Django/docs/3 - Templates.md

 # Templates

 Templates are like blueprints for your HTML pages.
 They contain plain HTML/CSS/JavaScript, but also additional syntax for generating HTML/CSS/JavaScript using variables from your Python view.
-You can read more about Templates [here](https://docs.djangoproject.com/en/1.11/topics/templates/3 - Templates.md).
+You can read more about Templates [here](https://docs.djangoproject.com/en/1.11/topics/templates/) and [here](https://docs.djangoproject.com/en/1.11/ref/templates/builtins/).

 ## if